symfony-cmf/symfony-cmf-docs/reference/routing-extra.rst

 Finally this bundles provides route documents for Doctrine `PHPCR ODM`_ and a controller for redirection routes.

-For more information for now see the documentation of the `SymfonyCmfRoutingExtraBundle <https://github.com/symfony-cmf/RoutingExtraBundle#readme>`_

 .. index:: RoutingExtraBundle
 .. index:: Routing